 The Benefits of Chapter 7 Bankruptcy

-Filing Chapter 7 bankruptcy can mean your debts are fully discharged and you no longer have an obligation to repay your creditors.
-In most cases, you can file Chapter 7 bankruptcy and still keep all of your assets, including your home and vehicle.
+Filing Chapter 7 bankruptcy can mean your debts are fully discharged, and you no longer have an obligation to repay your creditors.
+In most cases, you can file for Chapter 7 bankruptcy and still keep all of your assets, including your home and vehicle.

-A Marion bankruptcy lawyer can help you navigate the following steps for filing Chapter 7 bankruptcy:
+Our lawyer can help you navigate the following steps for filing for Chapter 7 bankruptcy:

 - Calculating your total debt load